 According to a customer experience survey by Genesys, the number of customer contacts has almost doubled between 2020 and 2021.
 Everyday employees working in customer service have also recognised that customer contact volumes have been increasing for a long time now.
 Therefore I dare say that the volume of failure demand has also increased.
 If hiring more people in the customer service team is not an option, overtime work will continue to be one of the only options to tackle the huge ticket backlogs.
 Both of them are a costly way to solve the problem.

-However, there is no use in optimising work for tasks that should not be done in the first place.
+However, there is no use in optimising work that should not be done in the first place.
 A better way of managing the support ticket queues would be to minimise the volume of failure demand.
-In other words, organise work and the whole system in such way that enables resolving customers' issues during the first contact.
 Identifying failure demand is an efficient way to find the right areas for development to achieve this goal.

 We would love to hear your thoughts on our newest failure demand feature: do you find it useful or how could it serve your purposes even better?
 Book a time for a demo and I’ll walk you through it.